gauravgulati15/gauravgulati15/README.md

 ### Hi there, I'm Gaurav Gulati 👋

-## I'm a Learner and Machine Learning Enthusiast from India!!
+## I'm a Learner and a Machine Learning Enthusiast from India!!

 - 🔭 I’m currently working on Competitive Programming Concepts!
 - 🌱 I’m currently learning everything 🤣